jeffreylees/reactnative-jwts/docs/adding-authentication-to-your-react-app-using-json-web-tokens.md

 			}
 		},
 		```
+Logging in as a user returns a simple popup message, but could be harnessed to redirect the user.
+It also is saving their JWT behind the scenes.

+![Logging In][image-2]

 `_userLogin` is called by pressing the Login button.
 This does the same thing, essentially, as `_userSignup` - it checks for an existing user with these credentials, this time, of course, only accepting the request if there _is_ such a user, and responds with a JWT for us to store.